-GERMAN 297: Graduate Film Studies: The Case of Cinema in Germany
+GER 297: Special Topics in German Literature, Graduate Film Studies: The Case of Cinema in Germany

 The seminar introduces graduate students to research and teaching in film studies, primarily by offering an overview of the history of German cinema.
 The course will take up the major periods of German film history, including the Weimar, the Nazi, the 1950s-60s, the New German Cinema, and the contemporary (Berlin-School) periods, but also probe this conventional periodization.
 The seminar will engage each film in its historical, political, and economic context and provide some theories of how these contexts can relate to film itself.
 Special attention will be to attendant theories of film and media as well as to how to effectively teach with them.
 The seminar will focus on the formal and technical aspects of these films, particularly how they represent via a technique that self-consciously mimics or resists (even when instrumentalizing) the classical Hollywood system.
 Among the historical and national themes this very rich cinema brought forth are: modernity and trauma in the Weimar era, the impact of the Nazi movement on media, postwar German reconstruction, feminism, political radicalism and terrorism in the 1970s, the “micropolitics” of the home and sexuality, and its relationship to Hollywood as well as to American political hegemony.
 Knowledge of German welcome, but not required.